Need some anxiety & panic attack tips?

-They are not a cure, they are first aid tips to help your body cope more successfully with your inappropriate anxiety.
+The tips and tricks below are not a cure, they are first aid tips to help your body cope more successfully with your inappropriate anxiety but I hope they offer you some respite from the more accute symptoms you suffer.

 In order to eliminate anxiety from your life completely, it is important to understand that the ROOT CAUSE of the anxiety needs to be addressed directly.